Exterior Glass Sliding Doors – designs & features.

 What Are the Disadvantages of Sliding Doors?

-On of the first things homeowners thinking of fitting a set of exterior sliding glass doors need to bear in mind is that they are much bigger and more difficult to install than regular doors.
+On of the first things homeowners thinking of fitting a set of exterior sliding glass doors need to bear in mind is that they are much bigger and more difficult to install than somethin like a set of French doors.

 Apart from dealing with the size aspect, the installation process involves fitting tracks in a perfect position on the top and bottom of the door frame.
 Otherwise, you risk them being crooked, having trouble opening them or you can even generate security issues if the locks don’t engage properly.